 Eligibility for a deferral varies by major and degree program.
 Feel free to contact the Office of Admissions for specific information regarding eligibility.
 If a deferment is granted, the terms of deferment are as follows:

 You may apply to more than one major/division; the fee for each application is $125.00 U.S. Should you be accepted into both, you would need to select one in which to enroll.

-Audition week at MSM for Fall 2018 will take place from Friday, February 23rd to Friday, March 2nd (excluding Saturday).
+Audition week at MSM for Fall 2019 will take place from Friday, March 1 through Friday, March 8th (excluding Saturday).
 More specific audition dates for each instrument will be listed as soon as information is available, usually in mid-December.
 Auditions are held on campus in one of our many halls.
 Musical Theatre applicants will have the option to audition on campus or at one of the regional auditions (Unifieds) earlier in the year.
-May Auditions for Fall 2018 will be held in mid-May, though not all programs are open for this late round of auditions.
+May Auditions for Fall 2019 will be held in mid-May, though not all programs are open for this late round of auditions.
 Please contact the Admissions Office by email at email@example.com, or by phone at 917-493-4436, for more information.